 1 NomCom appointee

-Members of the Standing Committee may designate an alternate who can participate in the SCI deliberations in case of absence of the primary member.
+Members of the Standing Committee should designate an alternate who can participate in the SCI deliberations in case of absence of the primary member.
 Only one of the two, primary or alternate, may take part in a consensus call.

 Observers of the Standing Committee